 low for signs of a struggle.
 One of the men thought he saw a little boy

 wearing a bear coat and hat nimbly leaping from rock to rock, high up on

 the lofty peaks.
 His friends laughed at him and the incident was soon

 Many years later, a group of intrepid ski tourers was boot packing on the peaks of the Lizard Range in the midst of a heavy snowstorm.
 When they stopped for breath, one of the men glanced up at the peak they were climbing.
 There on the very summit, stood a fantastic sight.
 A man with shoulders six feet wide, carrying a musket eight feet long.
 The bulk of the man's estimated 300 pounds was made to look even more awesome by the bristly, grizzly coat he wore.
 A bearskin hat was pulled down shadowing his eyes.
 As the skiers watched, the man aimed his giant musket into the clouds and fired, causing blankets of snow to fall from the sky above.
 This delighted the skiers who loved that special brand of powder snow.

 Back in the 1970s the legend was originally embraced by the local ski hill.
 Owners Heiko and Linda Socher created a Griz image and used it to help promote skiing at Fernie Snow Valley.
 Over the years Griz’s likeness and name was attached to ski lifts, hotels, and signs all around the mountain, as well as in their marketing.
 In continuing efforts to attract skiers and visitors to Fernie, and to celebrate our awesome winter, the annual Griz Days celebration was established.
-The community has embraced this winter celebration for 43 years hosting sporting events, competitions, parades and gatherings that honour the Griz legend.
-The Griz image, originally created by the Socher’s, now is the property of Zuzana Simpson, owner of the Ski Base, who allows the Griz Days Committee use for the annual pin lottery.
+The community has embraced this winter celebration for 44 years hosting sporting events, competitions, parades and gatherings that honour the Griz legend.
+The Griz image, originally created by the Socher’s, now is the property of Zuzana Simpson, owner of the Ski Base.